Support Athens by Locals!

 All of these exciting locations are located on the Argolis peninsula, one of the oldest inhabited regions in Greece that boast an abundance of archaeological sites and -of course- amazing ocean views.

-The Argolis region is just a few hours away from Athens in the southern part of the country called the Peloponnese that is split from the mainland by the famous Corinth Canal.
+The Argolis region is just a few hours away from Athens in the southern part of the country called the Peloponnese, which is split from the mainland by the famous Corinth Canal.

 Things to do in Epidaurus, Mycenae, and Nafplio